|

 upon the Gentiles around them.
 When King Antiochus heard these

 reports, he was angered.
-He gathered all the forces of his

-against Judah and his followers.
+all who are willing to come against Judah and his followers.

 Judah: Don’t fear their numbers or be afraid of them.